cljung/B2C-devdiv/6-migration/README.md

 ![TestMigration2](/media/TestMigration2.png)

-If you can then verify that the `requiresMigration` extension attribute has been flipped to `False` after the signin via running the following powershell command.
+You can then verify that the `requiresMigration` extension attribute has been flipped to `False` after the signin via running the following powershell command.

 ```powershell
 Get-AzureADUser -Filter "givenname eq 'alice'" | ConvertTo-json